 GoodEx Services, Inc. (GES) was organized in October 2009 to be a plant-based shredding service for businesses and governments located in and around the Silicon Valley.
-GES was inactive for the years ending December 31, 2020 and 2019.
+GES was inactive for the years ending December 31, 2021 and 2020.

 Retail Programs: Perhaps the most familiar face of Goodwill, this division processes and sells donated used goods through 18 retail stores, provides employment opportunities, and contributes the most to the financial needs to operate the training programs offered by the Institute for Career Development.
-Retail Programs employ approximately 450 individuals at 18 retail stores and 40 donation collection sites.
-In addition, Goodwill has a home pick up service and provides weekend special donation events in collaboration with local organizations.
-Due to COVID-19, GWSV has temporarily closed the 19 Attended donation sites and reduced headcount to 350 employees in retail stores as at the end of 2020.
+Retail Programs employ approximately 440 individuals at 18 retail stores and 22 donation collection sites.
+In addition, Goodwill provides weekend special donation events in collaboration with local organizations.
+In 2020, due to COVID-19, GWSV temporarily closed the 19 attended donation sites and reduced headcount to 350 employees in retail stores.
+Of the 19 attended donations sites closed due to COVID-19 only 2 sites were reopened in 2021 due to viability/availability.

 Contract and Business Service Programs: GoodSource: A reputable and reliable service provider for assembly and packaging services, the contract service division that attracts a diverse client base ranging from small local businesses to well established Fortune 500 global companies.
 In addition to assembly and packaging services, GoodSource provides drop ship, turnkey warehousing and logistical solutions.
 In 2009, GoodSource entered the mattress reclamation arena, benefiting the environment, creating jobs and contributing to the bottom line.
-With its keen customer focus, reliable service delivery and great flexibility, GoodSource has developed a loyal and long standing customer base and has become an "On Shore" alternative to keep jobs in the community, thus providing opportunities for people with multiple or severe barriers to employment.
+With its keen customer focus, reliable service delivery and great flexibility, GoodSource has developed a loyal and long-standing customer base and has become an "On Shore" alternative to keep jobs in the community, thus providing opportunities for people with multiple or severe barriers to employment.